realA10001986/Time-Circuits-Display/README.md

 If shuffle was enabled before, the new folder is also played in shuffled order.

-#### How to select the Time-rotation Interval:
+#### How to select the Time-cycling Interval:

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "TIME-ROTATION-INTERVAL" is shown
+- Press ENTER repeatedly until "TIME-CYCLING" (formerly "TIME-ROTATION-INTERVAL") is shown
-- Hold ENTER, "INT" is displayed
+- Hold ENTER, "INTERVAL" (formerly "INT") is displayed
-- Press ENTER repeatedly to cycle through the possible Time-rotation Interval values.
+- Press ENTER repeatedly to cycle through the possible Time-cycling Interval values.
 - A value of 0 disables automatic time cycling ("OFF").
 - Non-zero values make the device cycle through a number of pre-programmed times.
 The value means "minutes" (hence "MIN-UTES") between changes.
 - Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)